LesFerch/RightClickTools/README.md

 The included **Language.ini** file includes 30 languages for the interface and can be edited to add other languages and/or change any of the labels.

+For a summary of the includes tools, click [here](./RightClickTools-Extended-Summary.md).

 ## Download

 [![image](https://github.com/user-attachments/assets/75e62417-c8ee-43b1-a8a8-a217ce130c91)Download the installer](https://github.com/LesFerch/RightClickTools/releases/download/2.0.0/RightClickTools-Setup.exe)